CAPE NATURE SPLENDOUR GUIDED TOUR – 6 DAY TOURS FROM CAPE TOWN

 An optional visit to the Cango wildlife ranch can be done.
 The Ranch encompasses of over 90 different species of animals.
 They provide guided tours which are fundamental in educating the public, giving each species a voice, and highlighting animal and environmental issues.

-You travel past Oudtshoorn, over the Outeniqua Mountains via George and Wilderness along the Wilderness National Park lakes area.
+Travel further past Oudtshoorn, over the Outeniqua Mountains via George and Wilderness along the Wilderness National Park lakes area.
 We skirt around the lakes to Knysna on the edge of the Knysna Lagoon with its entrance to the sea guarded by two promontories known as the “Heads”.
-The area also falls within a National Park proclaimed to conserve the extraordinary natural beauty of the lakelands and adjacent indigenous forests.
+The area also falls within a National Park proclaimed to conserve the extraordinary beauty of the lakelands and indigenous forests.
 Knysna also offers shopping opportunities of unusual locally made art and craft, etc. Overnight at Augusta Bay Lodge or similar.
 Breakfast and dinner included.

 Day 3.
 Plettenberg Bay – Tsitsikamma National Park – Port Elizabeth

-You explore Knysna and travel further via Plettenberg Bay to visit the Birds of Eden.
+This morning we explore Knysna and travel further via Plettenberg Bay to visit the Birds of Eden.
 This unique two hectare dome (the world’s largest) spans over a gorge of indigenous forest.
 It is currently home to over 3,500 birds from over 220 species, with the main focus being African birds.
-We now travel to The Bloukrans Bridge, 216 meters (709 feet) above the Bloukrans River.
-The Bloukrans Bungee is the world’s highest commercial bungee bridge and the highest commercial natural bungee jump in the world.
+We continue to The Bloukrans Bridge, 216 meters (709 feet) above the Bloukrans River.
+The Bloukrans Bungee is also the world’s highest commercial bungee bridge and the highest commercial natural bungee jump in the world.

 Day 4.
 Addo National park – Cradock – Mountain Zebra National Park